 - Orientation/Enrollments The newly revamped work2future website: www.work2future.org was quickly transformed into a portal for services.
-Interested participants can now attend a virtual orientation and proceed to virtual enrollment in the same week. - Job Readiness Workshops were transferred to a Zoom platform where clients could sign up and attend remotely - Maintaining client contact via telephone, text messaging, and email Career Advisors have continued to contact clients remotely to offer counseling services or other services as requested.
+Interested participants can now attend a virtual orientation and proceed to virtual enrollment in the same week. - Job Readiness Workshops were transferred to a Zoom platform where clients could sign up and attend remotely - Maintaining client contact via telephone, text messaging, and email Career Advisors have continued to contact clients remotely to offer counseling services or other services as requested. - On the Job Training OJT.
+Training Team staff reached out to On the Job training providers to ensure that clients would be able to access OJT experiences through job opportunities that are able to be accessed remotely.

-- On the Job Training OJT.
-Training Team staff reached out to On the Job training providers to ensure that clients would be able to access OJT experiences through job opportunities that are able to be accessed remotely. - Online occupational skills training Clients are obtaining occupational skills training from vendors that have State approval to provide online classes. - Virtual Job Fairs A virtual job fair using videoconferencing technology was held on April 29, 2020 with approximately 40 employers and over 500 participants, due to the overwhelming response an additional virtual job fair is tentatively scheduled for some time in June. - work2future website with local employment opportunities & other resources, including newsletters - The updated work2future website has been utilized to inform participants as well as residents of San José and its surrounding areas of vital services since the SIP order and is monitored frequently for updated information.
+- Online occupational skills training Clients are obtaining occupational skills training from vendors that have State approval to provide online classes. - Virtual Job Fairs A virtual job fair using videoconferencing technology was held on April 29, 2020 with approximately 40 employers and over 500 participants attended. - work2future website with local employment opportunities & other resources, including newsletters - The updated work2future website has been utilized to inform participants as well as residents of San José and its surrounding areas of vital services since the SIP order and is monitored frequently for updated information.
 Current employers featured on this website include Amazon, Wells Fargo, Click Diagnostics, and USPS. - Rapid Response Services Immediately following the SIP work2future staff began receiving Worker Adjustment and Retraining Notification notices (WARN).
 WARNs offer protection to workers, their families, and communities by requiring employers to provide notice 60 days in advance of covered plant closings and covered mass layoffs. work2future then deploys its Rapid Response team as an early intervention service that assists both employers and employees.
 Since the onset of COVID-19 SIP order, work2future has responded to over 150 WARN and other layoff notices impacting approximately 20,000 workers.